The OceanBase Database optimizer mainly collects statistics manually by using the DBMS_STATS package and the ANALYZE statement.

 In the preceding syntax, the histogram collection method for columns is the same as the method_opt syntax of the DBMS_STATS package.
 For more information, see method_opt.

-Compared with the method of collecting statistics by using the DBMS_STATS package, the ANALYZE statement provides fewer strategy settings.
-To support the collection of only GLOBAL statistics by using the ANALYZE statement, the rule is to set partition_name to the table name in the use_partition syntax.
+Compared with the statistics collection methods of the DBMS_STATS package, the ANALYZE statement provides fewer strategy settings.
+To support the ANALYZE statement in collecting only GLOBAL statistics, the rule is to set the partition_name parameter to the table name in the use_partition syntax.

-Here are some examples of collecting statistics by using the ANALYZE statement in Oracle-compatible mode:
+Here are some examples of using the ANALYZE statement in Oracle mode to collect statistics:

 Collect statistics for the